mikeizbicki/ucr-cs100/cheatsheets/git-cheatsheet.md

-Cheat Sheet
+Git Cheat Sheet
 ===========
-###Git and GitHub

-#####SETUP GIT
+#####CONFIGURING GIT

-After installing Git, you can make modifications to customize the environment and identify yourself in it.
-You just need to make these changes once.
+Git has a number of global configuration settings.
+You just need to make these changes once, and they will be applied anytime you use Git.

 ```
 $ git config --global user.name [your username]
 ```
-This command will set the username that will appear on your commit transactions.
+This command will set the name that will appear on your commit transactions.
+You should set this value to your full (first and last) name.

 ```